 Reservations Toll Free: (800) 367-6025

 Reservations Local Phone: (808) 955-4811

 PRiMO is seeking nominations to recognize outstanding partner efforts that foster collaboration while embodying the spirit of PRiMO.
-Award nominations are reviewed and selected by the PRiMO Navigators and awards are given at the annual meeting, March 20-23, 2017 in Honolulu, Hawai’i.
+Award nominations are reviewed and selected by the PRiMO Navigators, with awards given at the annual meeting, August 6 to 9, 2018, in Honolulu, Hawai’i.